 Adopt a Property Maintenance Code and strictly follow it.
+Collaborate and work with the KBIC to enforce property maintenance standards and eliminate blight.
 The Property Maintenance Code is a great tool to get landowners to clean up their property and maintain it.
 Reducing the number of blighted and dilapidated structures will improve the aesthetics of our community and increase property values.
 Improving aesthetics makes the community more appealing to tourists, people looking to move to the area, and developers.